Dallas Baker: College career

-Baker accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, and played for coach Ron Zook and coach Urban Meyer's Florida Gators football teams from 2003 to 2006.
+Baker accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, and played for coach Ron Zook and coach Urban Meyer's Gators teams from 2003 to 2006.
 He originally signed to play for the Gators in February 2001 as a member of what would become coach Steve Spurrier's final recruiting class at Florida, but due to NCAA academic eligibility issues, Baker instead enrolled at Northfield Mount Hermon School, an elite preparatory school in Massachusetts, for one year.
 While at Mt.
 Hermon, Baker led his team to the New England Championship game.
 After Spurrier left Florida for the NFL and Zook was hired to replace him, Baker stuck with Florida and enrolled as a partial-qualifier in 2002.

 Urban Meyer's hiring at Florida three seasons later marked a turning point in Baker's career at Florida.
 In 2005, he made fifty-six receptions, doubling his total from the previous season.
 Afterward, Baker's college grades were good enough to earn back the year of eligibility lost to the partial qualification.

 As a senior team captain in 2006, Baker delivered career highs for receptions (60), receiving yards (920), and receiving touchdowns (10), and was a first-team All-Southeastern Conference (SEC) selection.
 Baker's 25-yard touchdown catch provided the winning margin in the Gators' 21–14 victory over the rival Florida State Seminoles.
 The following week, the Gators defeated Arkansas to win the SEC Championship Game for the first time in six years.
 The Gators would go on to rout the heavily favored Ohio State Buckeyes and capture their second national championship, with Baker catching a touchdown pass for the Gators first score in their 41–14 victory in the 2007 BCS National Championship Game.
 Throughout his college career, the college football analysts on ESPN called him "Dallas Baker, Touchdown Maker," hearkening back to his nickname from his New Smyrna Beach High School days.

 He graduated from the University of Florida in December 2006 with a bachelor's degree in health and human performance.